yuliadm/mixComp/paper.md

   - likelihood ratio test (LRT) - based techniques.

 All methods come with theoretical guarantees for consistency.
-Their performance varies according to the underlying mixture distribution and the sample size.

 # Statement of need